Whether you plan on walking, biking or driving, here are six reminders to help you travel safely this winter.

 Stay Seen

-Turn your lights on and use reflective gear to stand out in the storm.
+Turn your lights on and use reflective gear to stand out in the dark.
 Low visibility during longer winter nights makes it extra important to help others see where you are, whether you’re traveling on roads, sidewalks or multi-use paths.

 Take Your Time